Table of Contents

 There are still many questions regarding the operations of the BBTC in this area.
 One of the concession areas was the Mae Lan forest, about halfway between Pai and Mae Hong Son.
 I suppose they floated the logs on the Pai River to the Salween river and onwards to Moulmein in Burma.
 Other concessions probably were close to the Salawin River.

-The Bombay Burmah Trading Corporation ceased its activities in the Salween area in the late 1930s.
+The Bombay Burmah Trading Corporation ceased its activities in the Salween area in the late 1920s.
 In 1929 they closed the office in Mae Hong Son, a year later in Mae Sariang.
-None of the offices are still there.
+None of its offices are still there.
 The only reminder of the teak logging days is the office of the Forestry Department in Mae Sariang.
 Logging in Mae Hong Son province continued.
 In the 1960s, at least one Thai company called Phanasit was involved in logging, according to the notes of American anthropologist Charles Keyes who lived in Mae Sariang in 1967 and 1968.

 The Company in the 1930s

 With operations in the Salween and Phrae closed, the company focused on Chiang Mai, Lamphun, and Lampang provinces in the 1930s.
 In 1934 the BBTC sold its Chiang Mai compound, consisting of three houses, to William Bain, the manager of the Borneo Company.
 Because of the location of the concessions, they opened an office in Lampang, opposite the sports club.
 In 1940 though, they bought the old compound in Chiang Mai back from William Bain.

 In those days, the company also had at least one bungalow on Doi Suthep, very close to Wat Phra That Doi Suthep.
 I think the bungalow was at the location where now the National Park accommodation is.

 World War Two